Looking for things to do in Winnipeg, Manitoba? These are the must-see attractions.

 Read more about the Museum for Human Rights and check exhibits and information on their website.

-Other Museums in Winnipeg
+2. Other Museums to visit in Winnipeg

 - Railway Museum